 Simpplr Research just concluded our latest report, State of Internal Communications 2019.
-The goal is to gauge the state of the profession and gain insights on how to improve internal communications.
+The goal is to gauge the state of the profession and gain insights on how to improve internal communications and drive internal communications success.
 Every week, Simpplr Research will be sharing the most significant findings from our State of Internal Communications report.
 This week, Simpplr Research explores the vital connection between internal communications and executive involvement.

 Chart of the week: Executive involvement is crucial for internal communications success

 Data Analysis: Data for this chart was collected via a random sample survey of 411 corporate communications practitioners.
 The survey asks respondents to rate their state of internal communications on a scale of 1-5, with 5 indicating a great internal communications program and 1 indicating a severely lacking internal communications program.
 Furthermore, the survey asked respondents about the level of involvement of executives in the organization’s internal communications program.
 The results of both questions are compared and illustrated above.
 The breakdown shows that organizations, where executives are highly involved in internal communications, have on average, higher ratings compared to organizations where executives are disengaged or lacking involvement.
 This trend is precisely monotonic, with increased executive participation associated with increased internal communications strength at every level.
 The upper breakdown further shows this trend; leaders in internal communications have higher executive involvement.
 The large sample size gives statistical power to test this difference.
 The difference in the average state of internal communication between organizations with extensively involved executives and uninvolved executives is significant at the 0.05 alpha level.

 Let’s explore the significance of the charts above.
 Based on the data collected, leading internal communications (IC) programs have extremely engaged leadership compared to the rest of the surveyed organizations.